 My mother was an accomplished dressmaker.
 She made most of my clothes from the time I was a baby through high school and even designed my wedding dress.

 I loved her creations because she had excellent taste.
 The problem was, it didn’t give me a chance to learn to pick out clothes for myself.
 Now, whenever I go shopping at a nice store, I’m a complete nincompoop.
-It’s also frustrating because the clothes at a lot of stores aren’t nearly as well made as the ones my mom whipped up.
+It’s also frustrating because the clothes at a lot of stores aren’t nearly as well made as the ones my mom made.

 My daughter inherited my mother’s sense of style.
 She doesn’t sew but is a savvy and tasteful dresser.
 When she was a pre-teen, I used to stand there looking dumbfounded as she browsed the racks at Forever 21.
 She knew exactly what she wanted and everything she chose looked great.
 All I had to do was pull out my pocketbook.
-I was a single mom for a while and that was scary.
-Luckily for me, my daughter started working when she was 16 and was able to pay for her clothes after that.

 My mother also made outfits for my kids when they were little.
 I was dying to pick out their baby clothes myself, but every time Mom visited, she’d bring bags of the most darling baby clothes imaginable.
 I admit, I sort of resented it because it gave me a lack of creative control in how my kids dressed.